Updated on 23 July 2026

 Slang expression used by teenagers and young adults to describe an attractive person.

-Example: «It's a loaf of bread».Crime
+Example: «It’s a loaf of bread».Unauthorised sharing of intimate content

 Refers to all criminal acts committed against children, in particular sexual abuse, exploitation or dissemination of sexual images depicting them.
 It includes all forms of sexual offences against minors, en line as offline.